gritzko/swarm-ron-docs/README.md

 RON aims to synchronize *replicas* by delivering a stream of changes -- continuously and incrementally.
 With RON, even an object's state is seen as a batch of compacted changes, with more changes coming.

-In the RON world, the source of truth is not some central storage, but a swarm of devices producing and processing data continuously.
+In the RON world, the source of truth is not some central storage, but a swarm of devices, each producing and processing data continuously.
 These devices cache their data and synchronize it in real time over faulty channels.

-RON is [log-structured][log]: it sees data as a stream of changes first, everything else second (think [Kafka][kafka]).
+RON is [log-structured][log]: it stores data as a stream of changes first, everything else second (think [Kafka][kafka]).
 RON is [information-centric][icn]: the data is addressed independently of its place of storage (think [git][git]).
 RON is CRDT-friendly; [Conflict-free Replicated Data Types][crdt] enable real-time data sync (think Google Docs).